 - Journal of Integrated Social Sciences (JISS), invites the social sciences community (i.e., Psychology, Sociology, Political Sciences, and Gender Studies) to submit their best works, including empirical or theoretical scholarship.

-- Journal for Young Investigators (JYI): The Premier Undergraduate Science Journal is dedicated to presenting undergraduate research in science, mathematics, and engineering.
+- Journal for Young Investigators (JYI): The Premier Undergraduate Science Journal is dedicated to presenting undergraduate research in science, mathematics, social science, and engineering.

 - Undergraduate Research Journal for the Human Sciences encourages undergraduate students to submit papers including experiments, surveys, case studies and documentary research.
 Themes may include, but are not limited to integrative, cross specialization research, service learning research and traditional research in the specializations.